Childhood, Youth and Education Studies BA (Hons)

 How you'll learn

 The current teaching team is drawn from a wide variety of subject areas, such as psychology, education, youth and community work, which will help to enrich your learning experience by offering a breadth of professional perspective.
-In addition, the current teaching team also hold academic and professional qualifications, such as teaching, youth work and social work including professional engagement with practice partners in the form of research activity and or training/consultancy.
+In addition, the current teaching team hold academic and professional qualifications, such as teaching, youth work and social work including professional engagement with practice collaborators in the form of research activity and/or training and consultancy. (staff may be subject to change)

-You will gain knowledge and develop critical and evaluative skills, as well as creativity and applied skills, through a structured series of lectures, tutorials, workshops, group work exercises (e.g. problem-based learning), independent learning activities, and practice-based modules.
+Upon successful completion of this degree, you will gain knowledge and develop critical and evaluative skills, as well as creativity and applied skills, through a structured series of lectures, tutorials, workshops, group work exercises (e.g. problem-based learning), independent learning activities, and practice-based modules2.
 These are designed to foster active and experiential learning experiences.
+These are designed to foster active and experiential learning experiences.
+As part of your course, you will be expected to show at least 100 hours of experience with children or young adults.
+Placements and experience opportunities will be sourced by yourself, with help from staff if required.
+You are encouraged to source a placement locally to help cut down on your travel costs.

 All modules are supported by a virtual learning environment which supports student learning which houses the provision of all content related material and or links (weekly lecture content, reading lists, assessment support).
 This fosters an online learning community taking presence outside of the classroom and practice, whilst actively engaging students in a hybrid capacity.